Rendaw/merman-docs/Create-a-language-in-10-minutes.md

 # Creating an atom

 To start with, let's define the syntax for serializing and deserializing `add`.
-If you recall the example source code, the `add` atom is written as a type, `(add)`, followed by a record `{}`, and within the record two keys ,`left` and `right`, which both contain expressions.
+If you recall the example source code, when serialized the `add` atom is written as a typed (`(add)`) record `{}`, and within the record two keys ,`left` and `right`, which both contain expressions.
 This is how we define `back` to produce that serialization.
 Create an empty table within `types` and add to it

 ```
 back = {
+    type {
-    type 'add',
+        type = 'add',
-    record {
+        value = record {
-        left = atom 'left',
+            left = data_atom 'left',
-        right = atom 'right',
+            right = data_atom 'right',
         },
     },
+},
 ```

-`record` and `atom` in the above are built-in helper functions that add the types `record` and `atom` respectively to their argument.
+The words `type`, `record` and `atom` in the above are built-in helper functions that add the types `record` and `atom` respectively to their argument.
 As an aside, since there are a lot of type helper functions, it may make sense to prefix variables you use (if you use any) with a `_` to make sure they don't overlap.

 The `atom`s mean that the keys `left` and `right` contain nested atoms.
 The `'left'` following `atom` is the name of the `middle` part which describes what can be nested.
 Define that next.

 ```
 middle = {
     left = atom 'expression',
-    right = atom 'expression,
+    right = atom 'expression',
 }
 ```